 - After buying :

-If your website or blog is also an online store, then this option is essential.
+If your website or blog is also an online shop, this option is essential.
 You will be able to trigger a registration form right after the order process, so your next newsletters will be well targeted.

 - After inactivity :

 If a user is inactive on your page for too long, Bloom can trigger a pop-up to get your visitor's attention.

 => 19 email providers!

 An email provider is a professional solution that allows you to send emails securely.
 Instead of using your web host and risking that your newsletters end up in spam, you can opt for an emailing service.
 Luckily, Bloom is very well equipped in this respect, allowing you to connect your accounts with your providers in order to automatically integrate your new subscribers.
 Amongst others, you will find MailChimp, MailPoet, Aweber, SendinBlue and many others (and this list is growing regularly).

 => Lots of possible designs!

 Bloom's Opt-In forms are highly customisable.
 You will be able to choose your colours, your border types, add or not an image/logo, choose the position and the colour of the fields, the buttons and more.
 In addition, it is very easy to configure, you just have to follow the steps suggested when creating your form.

 In addition to all the features mentioned above, Bloom also has the particularity of giving us information on the behaviour of our visitors.
 An intuitive dashboard and a simple statistics report will give us some valuable information.